 The Hazard Mitigation Team considers continued participation in the NFIP as integral to future flood mitigation efforts.
-Angelina County and this plan's participating cities are participants in good standing with the National Flood Insurance Program (NFIP), with the noted exception of the City of Burke.
+Angelina County and this plan's participating cities have a floodplain manager and are participants in good standing with the National Flood Insurance Program (NFIP), with the noted exception of the City of Burke.
+Larger cities such as Lufkin employ a city engineer who directs floodplain management activities and smaller cities direct floodplain management through either public works or building officials, supported on as needed basis by the county floodplain manager.
 Table 4-1 identifies the NFIP participation status for Angelina County and municipalities.